 Generally, commercial jelly lasts much longer than homemade jelly.
 A unique approval process only allows top-notch foods to be accepted.

 No matter how you make your jelly at home, you’ll probably have jelly that expires faster – I haven’t had any of my jellies last more than a year in the refrigerator.

 - Very affordable

 So, does jelly go bad?
-Yes, jelly does go bad, and it goes bad within 6-12 months.
+Yes, jelly and jello does go bad, and it goes bad within 6-12 months.
 You can extend this slightly by placing it in the freezer, sacrificing its flavor.

 Overall, as long as your jelly doesn’t show any signs of expiration, it should be fine to eat.

 This Article was about the shelf life of Jelly and gelatin products.
 If you enjoyed it or learned something from it, we invite you to continue to browse our content.
 You can click on the link below to view our homepage for this prepper website.